isabelle-reagle/SQL-Loginpage/README.md

-A practice project to practice relationships between SQL databases and python, account management, and other general python skills.
+A practice loginpage in Python and SQL